Mark price

 where:

-Internal variance values are derived from bid, ask, last trade, and mid prices.
+Internal variance values are derived from bid, ask, last trade, and mid prices and are expressed as Black-76 implied variances consistent with the calibrated forward.
 External variance inputs are calibrated to reference data from Deribit.